 Market volatility has reached levels that challenge even experienced operators’ planning capabilities.
 “Commodity pricing seems impossible to predict with daily market swings over 5 percent up or down being normal for both natural gas and crude oil,” observed one executive in the survey comments.
 The outlook uncertainty index remained stubbornly high at 44.6, declining only slightly from 47.1 in the previous quarter, reflecting the persistent unpredictability plaguing decision-makers.

-Production indices for oil and gas remain in decline
+Sentiment worsens across E&P and sProduction indices for oil and gas remain in decline

 Production metrics tell an equally concerning story.
 The oil production index held steady at -8.6, while the natural gas production index remained at -3.2.
 These figures extend the production declines that began in the second quarter, when oil production plummeted from 5.6 to -8.9 and natural gas dropped from 4.8 to -4.5.
+Recent trends in natural gas output show continued operational challenges, particularly in regions like the Permian Basin, where infrastructure constraints and market dynamics are impacting supply levels.

 The International Energy Agency warns that global oil and gas field output declines are accelerating at an unprecedented pace.
 Without sustained investment, the world faces the equivalent loss of Brazil and Norway’s combined oil production annually.
 Perhaps most striking, the IEA emphasizes that “only a small portion of upstream oil and gas investment is used to meet increases in demand while nearly 90% of upstream investment annually is dedicated to offsetting losses of supply at existing fields”.